 Office of the Ombuds

-The Ombuds manages citizen complaints concerning King County government agencies.
+The Ombuds manages complaints from the public concerning King County government agencies.
 We also investigate allegations regarding violations of the Employee Code of Ethics, and reports of improper governmental action and retaliation filed under the Whistleblower Protection Act.

 For more information about the types of complaints we investigate and our jurisdiction, please visit the links listed on the menu bar to the left.
 In addition, you may contact us via e-mail, phone, or visit our office to speak with an Ombuds staff person.

-To promote public confidence in King County government by responding to citizen complaints in an impartial, efficient and timely manner, and to contribute to the improved operation of County government by making recommendations based upon the results of complaint investigations.
+To promote public confidence in King County government by responding to complaints from the public in an impartial, efficient and timely manner, and to contribute to the improved operation of County government by making recommendations based upon the results of complaint investigations.

 Who We Are